 Each sleeve has a zipper that allows more mobility and movement - no other jacket we tested offered this.
 The down layer has two exterior fleece lined pockets with zippers, though the zippers are very small.
 There's also an interior media pocket with a bigger zipper.
 The outer shell has no insulation in the hood; compared to the Marmot Montreaux or the Canada Goose Kensington Parka, which both have ample insulation in the hood, the outer shell has none and it was noticeably cold.

-We found that the DWR (durable water repellant) coating on the soft polyester fabric of the Marmot Montreaux and the Patagonia Downtown Parka was not as durable as the two-layer waterproof fabric of the Tres.
+We found that the DWR (durable water repellent) coating on the soft polyester fabric of the Marmot Montreaux and the Patagonia Downtown Parka was not as durable as the two-layer waterproof fabric of the Tres.
 The outer shell was comparable to the waterproof Helly Hansen Long Belfast Winter Jacket, but it wasn't as durable as the Canada Goose Kensington Parka.
-Despite not being waterproof, the Kensington Parka's heavy duty outer shell, military grade buttons, and heavy duty zippers stole the show for durability.
+Despite not being waterproof, the Kensington Parka's heavy-duty outer shell, military-grade buttons, and heavy duty zippers stole the show for durability.